Code-Institute-Submissions/https-github.com-OskarJ1993-Project1/README.md

 - The website will undergo thorough testing to ensure it functions and responsiveness.

 ### Code Validation
-- The code will be validated using the W3C Validator, W3C jigsaw CSS validator and Am i responsive to validate there is no errors and site is responsive.
+- The code will be validated using the W3C Validator, W3C jigsaw CSS validator, lighthouse test and Am i responsive to validate there is no errors and site is responsive.